KidCrippler/singwithalon/platform/SPEC.md

 **Room Initialization:**
 - When an admin is created (via `ADMIN_USERS` env var), a corresponding `playing_state` row is automatically created
 - Each admin has exactly one `playing_state` row (enforced by UNIQUE constraint on `admin_id`)

+**Songs Table Sync:**
+- The `songs` table mirrors the external `songs.json` index for offline querying (analytics, queue debugging)
+- Synced automatically on server startup and when any admin clicks "Reload Songs"
+- Sync is non-blocking (fire-and-forget) — clients don't wait for it to complete
+- Table is fully replaced on each sync (DELETE all + INSERT all)
+- Multi-value fields (composers, lyricists, translators, category_ids) stored as JSON arrays
+- No FK constraints to queue/analytics — song_id is a "soft reference"

 ### 5.4 Session Keep-Alive & Retention